 - Mid-to-senior level executives and supply chain managers in global enterprises

-- Executives from diverse industries including logistics and transportation companies.
+- Executives from diverse industries, including finance, marketing, logistics and manufacturing

 - The 21-month program includes 19 months of study and a thesis/project.
 A new class begins each October.

-locations in China.
-They also meet for two 15-20 day residencies at UNC Kenan-Flagler in
+locations in China, and for two 15-20 day residencies at UNC Kenan-Flagler in

 - The curriculum focus is: